 Jenn Grasso, vice president of product at the fashion subscription service Le Tote, says she gave an unplanned promotion to a product manager: “The most important thing she did was consistently exceed expectations in terms of her current role and job responsibilities.
 She always took on more than was expected of her, and managed these projects as well as her more senior colleagues,” she says.
 And she didn’t wait to share all of her accomplishments at once.
 “She was also great at proactively communicating her accomplishments to me.
 When she approached me with her request for a promotion, I already knew she deserved it!
 Every step of the way, she made it easy for me to see that she was a star performer who deserved a better title and salary.”
 Moral of the story?
 Share your accomplishments early and often.

 Before you can convince your boss that you deserve a raise, you need to believe that you’ve earned it.
 “The best approach to asking for a raise is to focus on deserving one versus needing one.
 Too often, people argue that a raise is important because of very real costs in their lives, however, an employer is looking to give raises to people based on performance,” says Beth Monaghan, CEO and co-founder of the public relations firm, InkHouse.
-Everyone would like to make more money, but don’t bring up personal reasons like your rent increasing, needing to plan an expensive birthday party for your dog, or your vacation to Hawaii.
-Stick to discussing your performance and impact.
+Everyone would like to make more money but don’t bring up personal reasons like your rent increase, needing to plan an expensive birthday party for your dog, or your vacation to Hawaii.
+To negotiate a raise, stick to discussing your performance and impact.

 “This sounds strange and unnatural to a lot of people, but conversations in which you are asking for something almost always go better if you’ve rehearsed in advance and have considered the many possible responses that you’ll get to each of your requests, and how you’ll address these responses.
 After role-playing the part of a resistant boss, having the actual conversation with her will be infinitely easier—and you’ll have more confidence since you will be able to anticipate their responses and know how to address them,” says Harlan.